aljh/music-library/README.md

 		elasticsearch.auth.username:username
 		elasticsearch.auth.password:password

 At startup, Elasticsearch client will run and try to connect to the Elasticsearch instance.
-Once connected, it will automatically load the album dataset and proceed with a bulk insert into Elasticsearc index 'albums'; The default dataset file location is : /resources/data/elastic/albums_sample.json and can be configured in the application properties file:
+Once connected, it will automatically load the album dataset and proceed with a bulk insert into Elasticsearch index 'albums'; The default dataset file location is : /resources/data/elastic/albums_sample.json and can be configured in the application properties file:

 		library.albums.load:true
 		library.albums.dataset:data/elastic/albums_sample.json